Fatoot samneh: Origins

 Fatoot samneh originated as a way for the Yemenite Jewish community to use and repurpose stale pita bread that would have otherwise been discarded.
 The Yemenite Jewish community was historically very poor, and most of their meals consisted of various soups and stews.
-Bread such as pita was very valuable, as was "samneh", or clarified butter, and their families were often large and the women of the community traditionally had to make do and cook as many meals as possible from their limited resources to feed their families.
-Over time fatoot samneh became a popular, and traditional dish among the Yemenite Jews as both a way to use up stale pita bread that was past its prime, as well as a popular breakfast or dinner dish.
+Bread such as pita was very valuable, as was samneh, or clarified butter, and their families were often large, with women of the community traditionally having to make do and cook as many meals as possible from their limited resources to feed their families.
+Over time fatoot samneh became a popular and traditional dish among the Yemenite Jews as both a way to use up stale pita bread that was past its prime, as well as a popular breakfast or dinner dish.